feature-hub/feature-hub/README.md

 The method `create` takes the single argument `env`, which has the following
 properties:

-1.  `featureServices` — an object of Feature Services that are [semver-compatible](https://semver.org) with the declared dependencies.
+1.  `config` — a Feature App config object that is provided by the integrator.
-1.  `config` — a consumer config object that is provided by the integrator.
+1.  `featureServices` — an object of required Feature Services that are [semver-compatible](https://semver.org) with the declared dependencies in the Feature App definition.

 A Feature App can either be a "React Feature App" or a "DOM Feature App".